 PERSONAL STRUCTURES | Jessica Ramm

-Jessica will create a new art work that is informed by and responds to our setting: our architecture and people.
+Jessica Ramm has created a new body of work that is informed by and responds to our setting: our architecture, partnerships, history and people.
 Working closely with Platform, Ramm reflects upon the emotional effects of the spaces we live and work in, presenting performances and sculptures that explore the possibilities of ‘home-made’ architecture as an aesthetic and political statement.

 LOVE AND LITHIUM | Henry Coombes